-In line with the Group's liquidity risk management strategy to increase its committed credit term facilities and cash reserves in view of the Covid-19 crisis, Hellenic Petroleum S.A. concluded a new \notin 100 million committed credit facility, with a tenor of 18 months, in April 2020.
+In line with the Group's risk management strategy to build up its cash reserves for the Covid-19 crisis, Hellenic Petroleum S.A. concluded a €100 million committed credit facility, with a tenor of 18 months, with Piraeus Bank in April 2020.